 Being pizza-fiends, we will add that there are plenty of places that do a mean pizza.

-If you’re on a budget, head to a local warung to get delicious nasi campur and local goodies for between 10,000 and 20,000 IDR.
+If you’re on a budget or would just prefer to eat local, head to a local warung to get delicious nasi campur and local goodies for between 10,000 and 20,000 IDR.

 Batak Toba Culture

 The Lake Toba area is home of the Batak people, one of the six different Batak “tribes” spread throughout Sumatra.

 They have their own beautiful language with lots of rolling “rrrrrs,” incredibly beautiful and iconic music, graceful dancing, and impressive architecture.

 You’ll see the distinctive, traditional curved rooves of the Rumah Bolon (traditional Batak houses) throughout the island.

 Batak Indonesia culture is fascinating.
 Be sure to chat to locals about it, or visit some of the historical attractions to learn more.

 We can promise you one thing: you’ll get the warmest welcome to Lake Toba ever from these amazing people.